wstfch/fits-flux-tools/README.md

 ```bash
 polymask NGC253.i.image.fits
 ```
 Note: When running polymask, you can adjust the color scale by clicking on the color bar.
-First, outline the target source, then click Mask and Save.
-After that, click Reset, select a background region free of bright sources, then click Mask and Save again.
+First, outline the target source, then click Save Source.
+Next, click Reset, select a background region free of bright sources, and click Save Background.

 Measure integrated flux density in the current directory: